vantrieuou/flask-alchemy-jwt/documents/CHECKLIST.md

 Done - use a jwt token
 Done - Docker and Dockerfile
 No need - readme
-Commented code that can serve as documentation of the system Write document of architecture
+Done - Commented code that can serve as documentation of the system Done - Write document of architecture
 Write document of how to set up
 Done - clone repo into your own account invite to repo: